 One of the best openings to a horror film of any kind.
 Who can forget Dan Ackryod and Albert Brooks discussing their favorite episodes of The Twilight Zone TV show (and even confusing one of the episodes with an Outer Limits plot)?
 This anthology paid due homage to the show by updating a couple of the most famous stories and adding a few new twists, as well.
 There’s a framing sequence that ties everything up, and wonderful, evocative narration by Burgess Meredith.
 It should be perfect, right?
 Well, it’s not.

-Four amazing directors, each with a pedigree, were hired to produce their favorite “take” on what the Twilight Zone meant to them.
+Four amazing directors, each with a storied pedigree, were hired to produce and execute their favorite “take” on what The Twilight Zone meant to them.
 John Landis, Steven Spielberg, Joe Dante, and George Miller.
 Of the four, George Miller should have been the weak link.
 After all, Landis was coming off of American Werewolf in London, with several other movies on his list.
-Then there was Spielberg, who cut his directing teeth on Night Gallery.
+Then there was Spielberg, who cut his directing teeth on episodes of Night Gallery.
 And this was post-Jaws, post-Raiders of the Lost Ark, and around the same time as Poltergeist.
 Joe Dante?
-He did a little movie called Gremlins.
+He did a little werewolf movie called The Howling.
 And George Miller was the dark horse candidate, with only two movies to his name.
 However, those two movies were Mad Max and The Road Warrior.
 Awesome flicks, but hardly horror.
 So, he’s the weak link, right?

-From the second the segment opens, Lithgow is the best thing in the movie.
+From the opening scene of this segment to its inevitable conclusion, Lithgow is the best thing in the movie.
 Totally out of control and also believable at the same time.
 Better still is the updated gremlin, ably handled by Craig Rearden.
-If you’ve ever seen the original, trust me on this, ANYTHING would be better.
+If you’ve ever seen the original, trust me on this, anything would be better.
 But this take is a home run.
-And after the frame story collapses, we get one last reminder of why the music and the intro to the Twilight Zone were so important to setting the tone of the series, in form of classic narration by Rod Serling.
+And after the frame story collapses, we get one last reminder of why the music and the intro to The Twilight Zone were so important to setting the tone of the series, in form of classic narration by Rod Serling.
 If you’ve never seen the movie, you are in for a real treat.

 1. Creepshow (1982)